MarvynHarry/NumberGuessingGame/README.md

 # Number Guessing Game (C# .NET CLI Application)

 A simple and fun command-line-based number guessing game written in C#.
 The computer randomly selects a number between 1 and 100, and the player must guess it within a limited number of chances based on the selected difficulty level.
+Sample solution for the [Number Guessing Game](https://roadmap.sh/projects/number-guessing-game) challenge from [roadmap.sh](https://roadmap.sh/).

 ## Features